-Node O3.
-If the patient meets criteria for opioid dependence without physiological dependence, then the patient should be referred for outpatient counseling, and naltrexone treatment should be considered in addition to counseling in order to help prevent relapse (LOE IB).
+If the patient meets criteria for opioid use disorder without physiological dependence, then the patient should be referred for outpatient counseling, and naltrexone treatment should be strongly considered in addition to counseling in order to help prevent relapse (LOE IB).
 Most opioid-dependent patients would be good candidates for naltrexone treatment if they accept it.
 Individuals with medical conditions that require opioid treatment (e.g., for pain) would not be good candidates.
 Liver function tests should be checked prior to initiation of naltrexone treatment, and, if satisfactory, should be monitored during treatment.
-(Rounsaville, 1995)
+(Ross, 1995) Extended-release injectable naltrexone (available via once-monthly injections) can improve adherence rates and should be recommended for opioid-dependent patients who either do not adhere to oral naltrexone treatment or appear unlikely to do so.

-It is important to note here that the treatment of a pregnant woman with opioid dependence warrants special consideration.
+It is important to note here that the treatment of a pregnant woman with opioid use disorder warrants special consideration.
 In such cases, opioid maintenance rather than medically supervised withdrawal treatment is recommended (LOE III).
-Methadone maintenance is the standard treatment in such a situation, although a number of anecdotal reports and some published trials have suggested that buprenorphine (the pure preparation, not the preparation with naloxone) may be an acceptable alternative (LOE IV).
+Methadone maintenance is the standard treatment in such a situation, although as described above (node OG) recent evidence has suggested that buprenorphine (the mono preparation, not the preparation with naloxone) may be an acceptable and perhaps preferable alternative.